 In 2022, NRDP, in coordination with CFC and Anaconda-Deer Lodge County (ADLC), continued to evaluate the feasibility of using Hearst Lake as a source of instream flow to Warm Springs Creek/CFR.
 Flow monitoring conducted in 2020 and 2021 lead to the George Grant Chapter of TU to develop a project on lower Fifer Gulch.
 NRDP funded a hydrologic assessment of Hearst Lake that included gaging on Fifer Creek and some of the other tributaries.
-Hearst Lake is in the Anaconda Mountain Pango about on Fifer Creek and some of the other tributaries.
 Hearst Lake is in the Anaconda Mountain Range about five miles southwest of the city of Anaconda at an elevation of 8,300 feet.
 The lake is natural but was modified with impoundments to increase storage by the Anaconda Copper Company.